State of the Art and Potentialities of Graph-level Learning: Traditional Learning

 SPKs denote the kernel value as a comparison between pair-wise node sequences (see Fig. \ref{fgraphkernel} B).
 For example, the shortest-path kernel \cite{borgwardt2005shortest} determines the shortest path between the vertices $v$ and $u$ via the Floyd-Warshall \cite{floyd1962algorithm} or Dijkstra's \cite{dijkstra1959note} algorithms.
 The distance between the pairwise shortest paths from $\mathcal G$ and $\mathcal G'$ is defined as the kernel value between them.
 Formally,

-where $l(v)$ is the label of node $v$, $P\left(v,u\right)$ is the length of shortest path between vertices $v$ and $u$, and $K_D(\cdot, \cdot) $ measures the distance by computing the absolute difference.
-As shown in Eq.
-(5), the shortest-path kernel only considers the difference in length of the two shortest paths.
+where $l(v)$ is the label of node $v$, $P\left(v,u\right)$ is the length of shortest path between vertices $v$ and $u$, and $K_D(\cdot, \cdot) $ is a kernel comparing the shortest path lengths.
 Nikolentzos \cite{nikolentzos2017shortest} proposed a variant of SPKs that draws on more information in a shortest path, such as node and edge labels, to calculate the distance of any two paths.